+- 1. Furnish proof by providing the school with the diploma, official transcript or GED certificate, a copy of which will be placed in the student file, and - 2.
 Applicants must complete an assessment examination, the Career Programs Assessment Test (CPAt).
-This standardized, nationally normed test is administered by the Institute and is designed to further ensure that the applicant has the skills necessary to pursue a postsecondary-level program.
+This standardized test is administered by the School and is designed to further ensure that the applicant has the skills necessary to pursue a postsecondary-level program.
 A score of at least 120 on the CPAt examination is required for admission to the Institute for all programs.
 Applicants who have completed one academic year of credits at a postsecondary institution (24 semester credits or 36 quarter credits with at least a 2.0 cumulative grade point average) will not be required to complete the test.
 Applicants who have completed the ACT with a composite score of at least 15 or the SAT with a score of at least 700 will not be required to complete the test.